Risky Driving Behaviors

 • People drive drunk nearly 300,000 times every day.

-• 4,000 people are arrested for drunk driving on a daily basis.
+• 4,000 people are arrested for drunk driving daily.

 Drug-impaired driving

-“Marijuana can actually make you a safer driver.”
+“Marijuana can make you a safer driver.”
 Not true.
-Research shows that marijuana impairs motor skills, lane tracking and cognitive functions.
+Research shows that marijuana impairs motor skills, lane tracking, and cognitive functions.

 Distracted Driving

-• Cell phones are the most significant contributor to a driver’s inattention to his vehicle, other vehicles on the road and more.
+• Cell phones are the most significant contributor to a driver’s inattention to their vehicle, other vehicles on the road, and more.
 While hands-free systems themselves make using a cell phone a bit safer, the act of talking on the phone can impact a driver’s concentration.

-• Best advice is to turn your phone off and put it out of reach while you are driving.
+• The best advice is to turn your phone off and put it out of reach while you are driving.
 If you need it, pull off the road to unpack it and get it out.

 Wearing a seat belt

-Safe driving behavior wearing seat belts defensive driverThe good news is that, according to NHTSA, seat belt use in passenger vehicles saved an estimated 14,955 lives in 2017.
+Safe driving behavior wearing seat belts defensive driverAccording to NHTSA, seat belt use in passenger vehicles saved an estimated 14,955 lives in 2017.

 Seat belts save lives and should be worn whether in the front seat or back.
 Do not rely on air bags alone.
 They will not protect you unless you are wearing a proper restraint.
 The force of an airbag can cause severe injuries when not secured by a seat belt.